FAQ

 Yes!
 So long as you have a background in group work and have worked with kids and/or parents and carers, this is fine.
 Please note: we recommend that you do not lead or deliver any of the key content to the group.
 You can, however, assist in observing the group dynamic, demonstrating roleplay activities and generally act as another personal resource in the group setting when it comes to sharing experiences around meta emotion and family of origin.

-Can I buy a manual if I have not attended a Tuning in training?
+Can I buy a manual if I have not attended a Tuning In training?

 No. Our program manuals are available to trained facilitators only.